ddev/ddev/docs/content/users/install/docker-installation.md

         Don’t use `sudo` with the `docker` command.
 If you find yourself needing it, you haven’t finished the installation.
 You also shouldn’t use `sudo` with `ddev` unless it’s specifically for the [`ddev hostname`](../usage/commands.md#hostname) command.

     On systems without `systemd` or its equivalent—mostly if you’re installing inside WSL2—you’ll need to manually start Docker with `service docker start` or the equivalent in your distro.
 You can add this to your shell profile.

+=== "Windows"

+    ## Windows

+    If you’re working inside WSL2, which we recommend, you can [install Docker Engine (docker-ce) inside of it](#docker-ce-inside-windows-wsl2).
+Otherwise, you can [install Docker Desktop](#docker-desktop-for-windows), which works with both traditional Windows and WSL2.

+    ### Docker CE Inside Windows WSL2

+    Many have moved away from using Docker Desktop in favor of the Docker-provided open-source `docker-ce` package inside WSL2.

+    The instructions for [DDEV Installation in WSL2](ddev-installation.md#windows-wsl2) include Docker CE setup and a script that does almost all the work.
+Please use those.

+    ### Docker Desktop for Windows

+    Docker Desktop for Windows can be downloaded via [Chocolatey](https://chocolatey.org/install) with `choco install docker-desktop` or it can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
+It has extensive automated testing with DDEV, and works with DDEV both on traditional Windows and in WSL2.

+    See [WSL2 DDEV Installation](ddev-installation.md#windows-wsl2) for help installing DDEV with Docker Desktop on WSL2.

 === "Gitpod"